programmercv/resume_schema/README.md

-### prtfl.io Resume Schema
+### prtfl.io Résumé Schema

-The prtfl.io Resume Standard is an open source [JSON Schema](http://json-schema.org/) Definition to store résumé data.
+The prtfl.io Résumé Standard is an open source [JSON Schema](http://json-schema.org/) Definition to store résumé data.

-It is heavely influenced by the existing resume standards [FRESCA](https://github.com/fresh-standard/FRESCA) and [JSONResume](https://github.com/jsonresume/resume-schema), then cherry-picked and adopted to the needs and requirements of [prtfl.io](https://prtfl.io) and [ResumeExporter](https://github.com/prtflio/resume_exporter).
+It is heavely influenced by the existing resume standards [FRESCA](https://github.com/fresh-standard/FRESCA) and [JSONResume](https://github.com/jsonresume/resume-schema), then cherry-picked and adopted to the needs and requirements of [prtfl.io](https://prtfl.io) and [RésuméExporter](https://github.com/prtflio/resume_exporter).

 ## Why?